bahattinyunus/bahattinyunus/README.md

 </div>

 ---
+# Professional Profile

+> **Founder @ Budak** & **Lead Researcher @ MERL**
+> **Edge-AI Optimization Specialist | Industrial Engineering Student**

-> **Founder @ Budak** & **Lead Researcher @ MERL**.
-I am an **Edge-AI Optimization Specialist** and **Industrial Engineering ** student at the nexus of **Autonomous Robotics**, **Embedded Hardware**, and **On-Premise Artificial Intelligence**.
-My engineering doctrine is rooted in "Security by Design" — the art of distilling extreme complexity into resilient, scalable, and mission-critical architectures.
+I am an **Edge-AI Optimization Specialist** and **Industrial Engineering** student operating at the strategic nexus of **Autonomous Robotics**, **System Efficiency**, and **On-Premise Artificial Intelligence**.
+My engineering doctrine is rooted in **"Security by Design"** — the art of distilling extreme complexity into resilient, scalable, and mission-critical architectures.

->
-> I architect end-to-end solutions for high-stakes environments, spanning from **Lunar Surface Navigation Stacks (ROS2/EKF)** to **Edge-AI Model Optimization (Quantization/Pruning)**.
-Driven by a commitment to architectural resilience and hardware-software synergy, I build autonomous ecosystems where absolute reliability is the baseline, not the goal.
+I architect end-to-end solutions for high-stakes environments, spanning from **Lunar Surface Navigation Stacks (ROS2/EKF)** to **Industrial AI Lifecycle Optimization (Quantization/Pruning)**.
+By merging the algorithmic rigor of AI with the systems-thinking approach of Industrial Engineering, I build autonomous ecosystems where absolute reliability and operational efficiency are the baseline, not the goal.

+I am committed to engineering the future of scalable, hardware-aware intelligent systems through the lens of **System Architecture** and **Mathematical Optimization**.

 <div align="center">